Rabindra Debbarma

-Rabindra Debbarma (born 12 January 1965) is an Indian Tiprasa politician from Tripura who is an Executive Member of the Tripura Tribal Areas Autonomous District Council (TTAADA) from Simna-Tamakari constituency.
-He is also the Chief Whip of TIPRA Motha Party in TTAADC.
+Rabindra Debbarma (born 12 January 1965) is an Indian Tiprasa politician from Tripura who is a former Executive Member of Tripura Tribal Areas Autonomous District Council (TTAADC) from the 13- Simna-Tamakari (ST) constituency.
+And former Member of Tripura Legislative Assembly.
+Currently he is also Member of District Council of Tripura Tribal Areas Autonomous District Council from 19 April 2021 and he is currently serves as the Chief Whip of TIPRA Motha Party in the TTAADC.

 Political career

 Rabindra Debbarma started his political journey as a student leader associated with the Twipra Students' Federation (TSF).

 Tripura State Legislature

-He contested the 1988 Tripura Legislative Assembly Election from Simna Assembly constituency in which he was defeated by CPIM candidate Abhiram Debbarma.
-After Abhiram Debbarma died in 1989, he won the bye-election on a TUJS ticket.
+He contested the 1988 Tripura Legislative Assembly Election from the Simna Assembly constituency in which he was defeated by CPI (M) candidate Abhiram Debbarma.
+After Abhiram Debbarma died in 1989, he won the by-election on a TUJS ticket.

-Debbarma joined the Indigenous Nationalist Party of Twipra (INPT) after TUJS was splintered into two group, the later being IPFT.
-He served as the Assistant General Secretary of the INPT till it was merged with TIPRA in 2021.
+Debbarma joined the Indigenous Nationalist Party of Twipra (INPT) after a split in the TUJS.
+He served as the assistant general secretary of the INPT until it was merged with TIPRA in 2021.

 Autonomous District Council

-Rabindra Debbarma contested the 2021 TTAADC election as TIPRA Motha candidate and won from the Simna-Tamakari constituency.
-He was appointed as the Chief Whip of TTAADC.
-He was swore in as an Executive Member of TTAADC Government on 18 May 2023.
+Rabindra Debbarma contested the 2021 TTAADC election as a TIPRA Motha candidate and won from the Simna-Tamakari constituency.
+He was appointed as the chief whip of the TTAADC.
+He was sworn in as an executive member of the TTAADC Government on 18 May 2023.